Nithin9741/Building-a-RISC-V-CPU-Core/README.md

 4. **Execute**

 During the Execute Stage, both the operands perform the operation based on Opcode.

 Below is snapshot from Makerchip IDE after performing the Execute Stage.
+5. **Control Logic**

+During Decode Stage, branch target address is calculated and fed into PC mux.
+Before Execute Stage, once the operands are ready branch condition is checked.

+Below is snapshot from Makerchip IDE after including the control logic for branch instructions.
+6. **Load and store instructions and memory**

+Similar to branch, load will also have 3 cycle delay.
+So, added a Data Memory 1 write/read memory.

+Inputs:

+Read_Enable - Enable signal to perform read operation Write_Enable - Enable signal to perform write operation Address - Address specified whether to read/write from Write_Data - Data to be written on Address (Store Instruction)
+Output:

+Read_Data - Data to be read from Address (Load Instruction) 7.**Completing the RISC-V CPU**

+Added Jumps and completed Instruction Decode and ALU for all instruction present in RV32I base integer instruction set.

+Below is final Snapshot of Complete Pipelined RISC-V CPU.